microsoft/aici/README.md

 Tokens depend on the tokenizer used (eg., for Llama there 32000 tokens, and for GPT-4 there is ~100k).

-The actual binary interface is a bit more complicated, due to limitations in passing values to and from WASM.
+The actual binary interface is a bit more complicated, due to limitations in passing values to and from Wasm.
-A WASM module instance is created for each token sequence.
+A Wasm module instance is created for each token sequence.
 Also, when the sequence forks (as in beam search), the module instance is cloned.
 See the [AiciVm Rust trait](aici_abi/src/lib.rs) for details.

-A number of functions are exposed to the WASM module.
+A number of functions are exposed to the Wasm module.

 First, there are functions for accessing the current tokenizer: